MilosCC/myraycast/README.md

   - Favorite extensions
   - Quicklinks
   - Snippets
-  - Commands I rely on daily
+  - Commands/scripts I rely on daily
 - `config-examples/` – notes, keybinding ideas, and setup guides

 > Note: Some files here are “templates” or examples.
 You can adapt the structure to match your own setup.